mashthemusic/mashtheweb.github.com/index.md

 ---
 {% include JB/setup %}

 Welcome to my simple web blog constructed by Github.
-So far, it will only some sample posts.
+So far, it will only some posts.

-## Some stuff I have done this year
+## Some stuff I have done this year in 2020

 <p>
-Cultivate London (to be continued) See http://cultivatelondongfn.tumblr.com
+Mash The Music See <a href="http://mashthemusic.github.io/">here</a>
 </p>

+## Some stuff I have done this year in 2016

 <p>
 Great War Essex.
 See <a href="http://mashtheweb.github.io/greatwaressex.html">here</a>
 </p>

 ## Some Posts

 This blog contains some posts as starters!

-Here's the sample "posts".

 <ul class="posts">
   {% for post in site.posts %}